Rapptz/discord.py/docs/migrating.rst

 - :func:`~ext.commands.is_nsfw` checks if the channel the command is in is a NSFW channel.

-    - This is powered by the new :meth:`TextChannel.is_nsfw` check.
+    - This is powered by the new :meth:`TextChannel.is_nsfw` method.

 Event Changes
 ~~~~~~~~~~~~~~~